 I-INCOMPLETE This indicates failure to complete certain course requirements because of extenuating circumstances.
-The student is responsible for arranging with the instructor the terms of the incomplete and for seeing that the incomplete is removed prior to the end of the succeeding term, or the grade becomes an "F." In rare and unusual circumstances, as determined and approved by the Vice President, a student may be approved to arrange with an instructor the terms of an incomplete and for seeing that the incomplete is removed prior to the end of two academic terms, or the grade becomes an "F."
+The student is responsible for arranging with the instructor the terms of the incomplete and for seeing that the incomplete is removed prior to the end of the succeeding term, or the grade becomes an "F." In rare and unusual circumstances, as determined and approved by the Vice President, a student may be approved to arrange with an instructor the terms of an incomplete and for seeing that the incomplete is removed prior to the end of the seeing that the incomplete is removed prior to the end of the seeing that the incomplete is removed prior to the end of two academic terms, or the grade becomes an "F."